The Glass Castle

-We first meet the successful 1980s Jeannette (Brie Larson, impressively striding an intricate line between composed and chaotic) working as a high-powered NYC journalist.
-Through well-dispersed flashbacks, we gradually see beyond her impeccable facade, composed of half-hearted lies to strangers, about her family origins.
-She and her three siblings were raised on the verge of homelessness and poverty by nomadic, negligent but free-spirited and oddly magnetic parents (a towering Woody Harrelson with bravura appeal and a fiercely eccentric Naomi Watts) who rejected all institutionalized comforts.
-Having no other choice, the kids had to enter adulthood prematurely, making a private pact to one day leave behind their West Virginia shack and all its broken promises.
+Brie Larson plays journalist Jeannette Walls in a film based on her memoir about a tough upbringing.
+We first meet the heroine working as a high-powered NYC journalist in the 1980s.
+Through well-dispersed flashbacks, we gradually see beneath her impeccable façade, composed of half-hearted lies about her family origins.
+She and her three siblings have been raised on the verge of homelessness by nomadic, negligent but free-spirited and magnetic parents (a towering Woody Harrelson with bravura appeal and a fiercely eccentric Naomi Watts) who have rejected all institutionalised comforts.
+Having no other choice, the kids have had to enter adulthood prematurely, making a private pact to one day leave behind their West Virginia shack and all its broken promises.
 But can you really turn your back on who you are?

-While the answer to this question is an obvious no, its revelation is no less heartrending.
-The richly built The Glass Castle—splendidly attentive to the details of the Walls's eclectic childhood home and elevated by Ella Anderson's performance as a young Jeannette—is on the overlong side, but it does right by a tough true story that begs neither contempt nor pity.
-Unlike the similarly themed Captain Fantastic, the film makes good on honoring the unexpected universality of even the most atypical families, embracing the crazy within them.
+While the answer to this question is an obvious no, its revelation is no less heart-rending.
+The film is splendidly attentive to the details of the Walls’s eclectic childhood home and elevated by Ella Anderson’s performance as a young Jeannette.
+It is on the overlong side, but does right by a tough true story that begs neither contempt nor pity.
 It’s a movie with an emotionally stirring father-daughter story proudly at its core.

 Cast and crew